AxisCommunications/acap-runtime/README.md

   There are usage examples available for the Parameter API written in [Python][parameter-api-python].
 - Video capture API - Enables capture of images from a camera.
-  There are usage examples available for the Parameter API written in [Python][opencv-qr-decoder-python].
+  No usage examples for this API exist yet.

 ## Installation and usage